-We also derive theoretical bounds on the higher order moments of time required to reach a decision.
-We provide a converse showing the best possible performance of a sequential test in the sensor network in terms of risk and the higher moments of decision time.
-DCT is asymptotically optimal in terms of both the performance measures, risk and higher moments of decision time, as the observation cost per unit time vanishes.
-Additionally, for DCT, we show that, as the observation cost per unit time vanishes, the expected number of times each sensor node uses the communication channel tends to four.
-We also evaluate the performance of CCT on these performance measures, and provide sufficient conditions for which CCT retains the asymptotic optimality of Chernoff's original solution, both in terms of risk and higher moments of decision time.
-In distributed hypothesis testing, the analysis of the existing techniques in terms of expected decision time, however, has been limited and CCT is an asymptotically optimal solution for this.
+We also provide converse results showing the best possible performance of \emph{any} adaptive or non-adaptive sequential test over the network.
+We show that DCT is asymptotically optimal in terms of both the risk and the higher moments of the expected decision time, as the observation cost per unit time tends to zero.
+Additionally, DCT is parsimonious in terms of communication: when the observation cost per unit time tends to zero, the expected number of messages sent per node tends to a small constant.
+Finally, we show that CCT also retains the asymptotic optimality of Chernoff's original solution, being order optimal up to a multiplicative constant, in terms of both risk and higher moments of decision time.